SadboiTay/note-taker/README.md

   # Description
   My first full-stack web application!
-Note taker can be used to write and save notes via a deployed server.
+Note Taker can be used to write and save notes via a deployed server.
 I used Express.js to write the back-end and connect it to the existing front-end.

   # Table of Contents
   * [Installation](#installation)